 Conversion promoters (get MORE of these):

-- Vitamin A (think egg yolks, dairy products)
+- Vitamin A (from food, not supplements! (think egg yolks, dairy products)

 - Sunlight/light therapy